rhinoed/JAWA/README.md

 As you can see it is a simple app, but it now has the major features I orignally envisioned.
 Which are:

 - Current Temperature and Conditions
-- More detailed weather information including high and sunrie, sunset, humidity, and wind speed
+- More detailed weather information including high and sunrise, sunset, humidity, and wind speed
 - A multi day forecast section
 - A section for favorite locations
 - Persistent user preferences